 The Atlantic 10 conference is a collegiate athletic program where schools compete in NCAA Division I sports.
-Established in 1976 the conference was initially made up of eight schools and centre around men’s basketball only.
+Established in 1976 the conference was initially made up of eight schools and centre around men’s basketball only despite the wrestling and boxing pedigree.
 Today it has evolved into a 14 school, 21 sport league that is nationally recognized for excellence.

 The participating schools are as follows.
 Davidson College, The University of Dayton, Duquesne University, Fordham University, George Mason University, The George Washington University, La Salle University, University of Massachusetts, University of Rhode Island, University of Richmond, St. Bonaventure University, Saint Joseph’s University, Saint Louis University and Virginia Commonwealth University.